Menu

 Teachers can use the information to further inform their future lessons.

-• Termly Assessments - Our children are currently assessed using NFER termly assessments and we are going to undertake the White Rose arithmetic and reasoning papers each term (commencing Autumn 2023) to further inform our interventions and future lessons.
+• Termly Assessments - Our children are currently assessed using White Rose arithmetic and reasoning papers each term to further inform our interventions and future lessons.

 • Summative assessments - These are completed at the end of the academic year and help influence the overall judgement as to whether children are achieving in line with the curriculum.
 This is reported to parents in the end of year report.